 +/-What is the socio-ecologic level(s) of your project?

 D&I projects vary widely across different levels of context and focus (e.g., individual level participants (or patients); delivery staff who deliver an intervention of program; a supervisor or manager responsible for a project; the organization within which a program is conducted; and the community within which your research occurs).
 D&I projects commonly address multiple socio-ecologic levels.
 Models will vary on how many and which levels of the socio-ecological framework they address.
 The Search section of this webtool allows you to select all or some of the levels depending on how broad you need your model to be.

 +/-What is the D&I purpose of your project?

 D&I models vary in their emphasis on dissemination (packaging, transporting, and scaling up evidence-based interventions to many sites or national or global levels) versus focus on the implementation on an evidence-based interventions within specific settings.
-The Search D&I Models function of this webtool will help you select a model that best meets your needs in this area.
+The Search section of this webtool will help you select a model that best meets your needs in this area.
 A word of caution - it is tricky to classify a model according to its emphasis on dissemination versus implementation and over time applications change across these categories.
-Use this option more as a guidance rather than a constraint.
+Use this option more as guidance rather than a constraint.

 +/-How much has a model been used, especially in your content area?